-Newsletters are a great way to keep people in the loop about what’s going on with your ministry or church.
-If people are supporting you with their finances, their prayers, or their time, a good newsletter can be encouraging, and if necessary, challenging.
+Church newsletters are a great way to keep people in the loop about what’s going on with your ministry.
+If people are supporting you with their finances, their prayers, or their time, a good newsletter can be encouraging, and even challenging, if necessary.

 It’s an opportunity to remind people why they support you, how they can support you, and why you still need their continued support.